-Which is what makes getting onto the front nine of the La Costa South Course such a welcome shift.
+Which is what makes getting onto the front nine of La Costa's Legends Course such a welcome shift.
 A few holes in and you're suddenly going up hills and down valleys, almost lost in your own little golf world.

-This is the most underappreciated stretch on the more underappreciated of La Costa's two courses.
+This is the most under-appreciated stretch on the more under-appreciated of La Costa's two golf courses.
 When people talk about La Costa, they're usually focusing North.
-When they do think of the South Course, it is almost never the front nine, which doesn't have any holes included in the Accenture Match Play Championship tournament course (supposed to be the best meld of 18 from the 36 holes for the pros).
+When they do think of the Legends Course, it is almost never the front nine, which doesn't have any holes included in the Accenture Match Play Championship tournament course (supposed to be the best meld of 18 from the 36 holes for the pros).

 No matter.
-Sometimes hype lies.
-Form your own opinion and La Costa South's front nine is liable to capture your pleasure.
+Form your own opinion and La Costa Legends' front nine is liable to capture your pleasure.
 The holes are a little more spread out.
 Everything's a little quieter.
 The challenges carry a little more substance.

 Golfers find themselves going from an uphill 467-yard par-4 with five bunkers flanking a tight green (No. 3) to a downhill 371-yard par-4 (No. 4) hugging a valley bottom.
 This is how your round plays out, up, down, fun all around.
 There is nothing overly dramatic or tricky about it.
 This opening nine simply allows you to try all the different clubs in your bag, matter-of-factly forces you to decide when you need one extra club and when you should go one club down.